weaveworks-experiments/flux-classic/swarm.md

 know Swarm.
 And these instructions are not hugely Swarm-specific, so some parts will be relevant to using Flux in other contexts.

+This guide shows the full details of the commands needed to create a Docker Swarm cluster and deploy Flux to it, before using Flux.
+If the process seems onerous, skip to the section [_A simple service example_](#a-simple-service-example) to see what the typical use of Flux involves.
+If you are deploying Flux on a regular basis, we recommend that you script or otherwise automate the relevant steps.

 * ToC
 {:toc}